 What it means when a company "buys back" stock.

 Just as stock options, warrants, and convertible preferred issues can dilute your ownership in a company, share repurchase plans can increase your ownership by reducing the number of shares outstanding.
 Below is an updated and expanded version of an article I published more than a decade ago that talks about how share repurchases, stock buybacks, and stock repurchases can increase your wealth if they are managed wisely.

 Stock Buybacks - The Golden Egg of Shareholder Value

 All investors have no doubt heard of corporations authorizing share buyback programs.
-Even if you don't know what they are or how they work, you at least understand that they are a good thing (in most situations).
-Here are three important truths about these programs - and most importantly, how they make your portfolio grow.
+Even if you don't know what they are or how they work, you at least understand that they are a good thing (in most situations) for investors.
+Here are three important truths about these programs—and most importantly, how they make your portfolio grow.

-Principle 1: Overall growth in firm profits isn't nearly as important as the growth in earnings per share
+Principle 1: Overall growth in a company's profits isn't nearly as important as the growth in earnings per share

 Too often, you'll hear leading financial publications and broadcasts talking about the overall growth rate of a company.
 While this number is very important in the long run, it is not the all-important factor in deciding how fast your equity in the company will grow.
 Growth in the diluted earnings per share is.